epiqc/ScaffCC/README.md

 4. The GNU Multiple Precision Arithmetic Library (gmp and gmpxx)

-    -   “Ubuntu" Use tab-completion to verify the correct packages
+    -   “Ubuntu": Use tab-completion to verify the correct packages

                 sudo apt-get install libgmp-dev libgmpxx4ldbl